- Lightweight & mobile

 The alternatives considered are all in a similar price bracket to the SF-RW5515 but there are certainly better rowing machines if you are prepared to pay more.
 Click here to see the best rowing machines.

 The JLL R200 is the first machine I would suggest as an alternative to the SF-RW5515.
 It offers 10 levels of resistance, but can only handle a maximum load of 220lb, considerably less than the 250lb capability of the SF-RW5515.

 The LCD monitor offers exactly the same functions (similarly, no pre-programmed workouts & no heart rate reading), and the unit can also be folded & moved with ease thanks to the wheels on its base.
 It is extremely light at just 51lb, but not as robust as the SF-RW5515.

 At its maximum length adjustment, the slide rail is 45.5″ long, meaning that at 48″ the SF-RW5515 can accommodate a taller user.
-This is a major selling point for the Sunny Fitness model – tall people should have no difficulty using the machine.

 The warranty for the JLL R200 is a 12-month coverage for the whole unit.
 I would suggest that this a slightly better warranty, as it is unlikely that you are going to have a problem with the frame, but you are far more likely to have a problem with a part or component, and the Sunny Fitness warranty only covers parts/components for 6 months.